 The ‘Vanilla Ice Cream’

-You can make the keto milkshake with some actual ice cream or hack it!
-Now, with some actual ice cream, think our no-churn vanilla ice cream, you’ll get a legit milkshake through and through.
+You can make the keto milkshake with some actual ice cream… or hack it!
+Now, with some actual ice cream, think my no-churn vanilla ice cream, you’ll get a legit milkshake through and through.
 Also, do note there are a few brands now doing solid keto ice creams (I like Rebel, totally unsponsored or affiliated- just happy to recommend!).

 Alternatively, you can make a ‘mock milkshake’ by blending some full-fat coconut milk (or heavy cream) with vanilla extract, a sweetener and a handful of ice.
 Less creamy, but utterly delicious once you get in the chocolate cookie crumbs!

-Alternative numero tres, is that you whip up our keto chocolate milkshake for some double chocolate action!
+Alternative numero tres, is that you whip up my keto chocolate milkshake for some double chocolate action!
 The avocado in that one ensures an unbelievably creamy texture, no ice cream required.

 In terms of coconut milk brands, I’ve recently discovered Roland’s Organic Milk and I’m in love.
 It’s sooo creamy even right of the can, and has a much milder flavor than any other brand I’ve tried.
 Honestly cannot recommend it enough (can you tell I’m obsessed?!).
 Plus, it whips beautifully.